 - e.
-Tthe market value adjustment, if any, applicable to the Fixed Income Asset Proxy, is expected to produce results reasonably similar to changes in the market value of the hypothetical-fixed income invested assets and the formula provides for reasonable equity between the contract holder and the insurance company. - 2.
+The market value adjustment applicable to the Fixed Income Asset Proxy, is expected to produce results reasonably similar to changes in the market value of the fixed income assets supporting the ILVA and the formula provides for reasonable equity between the contract holder and the insurance company. - 2.
 If the Interim Values are determined using a methodology other than the Hypothetical Portfolio methodology described in this guideline, the actuary shall describe the testing performed to verify that the values are materially consistent with the Hypothetical Portfolio methodology.
 The actuary should define any parameters or assumptions used in determining material consistency and provide a summary of the results of the testing. - 3.
-Descriptions of

-- a.
-Fixed Income Asset Proxy including any market value adjustment; - b.
-Derivative Asset Proxy including any Trading Costs; - c.
+Descriptions of - a.
+The market value of the Fixed Income Asset Proxy including the market value adjustment formula; - b.
+The market value of the Derivative Asset Proxy including any Trading Costs; - c.
 All formulas, methodologies and assumptions used to calculate these values for each Index Strategy and Index Strategy Term as well as the sources for all assumptions.